raspberrypilearning/remote-control-buggy/en/step_3.md

 ## An Android remote control

+### Requirements
+For this stage, as well as your buggy, you will need an Android phone or tablet.

+### Instructions
 You can use the Android App, BlueDot, as a remote control for your robot buggy.

 You'll need to do a little setup to begin with: